fieldOfView/Cura-SimpleShapes/README.md

 - Retract Test part
 - Retract Tower

-All the parts have been design via OpenScad. openscad can be downloaded [here](http://www.openscad.org/downloads.html)
+All the parts have been designed via OpenSCAD.
+OpenSCAD can be downloaded [here](http://www.openscad.org/downloads.html)

 Script part
 --